 - Build a stream of recurring leads

-These steps aren’t easy, but they are all you need to become a successful copywriter in 2021.
+These steps aren’t easy, but they are all you need to become a successful copywriter within the next 12 months.

 Let’s dive deeper into each step.

 1. Learn the Basics of Persuasive Writing